chico-unified-school-district/Clear-Groups/README.md

 # Clear-Groups
-This function takes an Active Directory group name, lists all current members, and removed the members from the supplied group name.
+This function takes an Active Directory group name, lists all current members, and removes the members from the supplied group name.